usethesource/rascal-website/docs/LanguageReference.md

 Observe that the type parameters that are used in the return type should be defined in the declarations of the formal parameter of the function.

-An [???](#Alias) declaration may also be parameterized.
+An [Alias](#alias) declaration may also be parameterized.
 So we can generalize graphs as follows:

 ``` rascal
 alias Graph[&Node] = rel[&Node, &Node];